LambdaLabsML/distributed-training-guide/04-job-launchers-slurm/README.md

 Since it is quite cumbersome to manually SSH into every node and start a training job, there are various ways to launch distributed training jobs from a single node.

+NOTE: This chapter's code is identical to chapter 3's code, so we use chapter 3's training script in the commands.

 ## slurm

 slurm is a very popular job scheduling software often used with clusters.